 Friday, March 16, 2018

-Sparky’s first book signing & Maxie flys to Arizona
+Sparky’s first book signing; Maxie moves to Arizona

 Sparky's first book signing.

-On Tuesday this week a generous group of people gathered at Curtis and Ashley Blogins’ beautiful Villa la Bella B&B to raise money for the charity.
-Since its inception in 2010 the scholarship fund has helped seventeen island students to achieve degrees as veterinaries, dentists, graphic artists, engineers and many move occupations.
+On Tuesday this week, a generous group of people gathered at Curtis and Ashley Blogins’ beautiful Villa la Bella B&B to raise money for the charity.
+Since its inception in 2010, the scholarship fund has helped seventeen island students to achieve degrees as veterinarians, dentists, graphic artists, engineers, and many more occupations.

-This year Sparky and I received an invitation to participate with a book signing and a draw for the lucky person who will be ‘Killed Off’ in my Isla Mujeres Mystery Book #4.
+This year, Sparky and I received an invitation to participate in a book signing and a drawing for the lucky person who will be ‘Killed Off’ in my Isla Mujeres Mystery Book #4

 The lucky winner was Patti Packard.
 She will get a choice of being either a good person or a bad character in my next novel, due out late in 2018.
 (Book #3 Tormenta Isla is just a couple of weeks away from being published!)

-Thank you everyone who made the event so successful.
-You can find out more about the Ron Brown Scholarship Fund at http://ronbrownscholarshipfund.org/ Please be sure you click on this link for information about the Isla Mujeres Mexico scholarship program as it is easily confused with the similar sounding name that supports students in Africa.
+http://ronbrownscholarshipfund.org/.
+Please be sure you click on this link for information about the Isla Mujeres, Mexico scholarship program, as it is easily confused with the similar-sounding name that supports students in Africa.

 ~

-Wednesday was a tough day for Max and I. He left his island in paradise for the first time ever.
+Wednesday was a tough day for Max and me.
+He left his island in paradise for the first time ever.
 Even though I have been giving him an anti-anxiety medication for a few days in preparation for the trip, riding on the Ultramar passenger ferry frightened him.
-But, by the time we got him loaded into the CARM van and headed to the airport he had stopped trembling and seemed interested in his new adventure.
-A special thanks to Denise and Mike Burton who helped me get from the boat to the CARM van on the Puerto Juarez side of the trip.
+But by the time we got him loaded into the CARM van and headed to the airport, he had stopped trembling and seemed interested in his new adventure.
+A special thanks to Denise and Mike Burton, who helped me get from the boat to the CARM van on the Puerto Juarez side of the trip.
 Mike, you looked so handsome carrying my purse!

 The American Airlines folks were delightfully kind and accommodating with Max and me.
-By the time we reached Phoenix he had adjusted to his international traveler status, and was doing just fine when I reclaimed him.
+By the time we reached Phoenix, he had adjusted to his international traveler status and was doing just fine when I reclaimed him.
 My assistance wheeled us both out to meet Dianne and her friends, Laurie and Chris, who had come to pick him up.
-It was a very emotional meeting for me because I knew my time with Maxie was coming to an end, and Dianne because she was just beginning a new adventure with him.
-After tearful hugs and goodbyes I slipped away leaving Dianne to get to know her new guy better.
+It was a very emotional meeting for me because I knew my time with Maxie was coming to an end, and Dianne was just beginning a new adventure with him.
+After tearful hugs and goodbyes, I slipped away, leaving Dianne to get to know her new guy better.

 Dianne and I at Phoenix airport

-My return flight via American Airlines was just as easy and trouble free, only this time I was checking an empty dog travel case.
-That really confused everyone – porters and customs officers alike – wondering if I had an invisible dog.
-I had the same crew on the flight back to Cancun, and would like to mention Teri who took the time to make my return flight very pleasant and comfortable.
+My return flight via American Airlines was just as easy and trouble-free, only this time I was checking an empty dog travel case.
+That really confused the porters and customs officers alike, wondering if I had an invisible dog.
+I had the same crew on the flight back to Cancun, and would like to mention Teri, who took the time to make my return flight very pleasant and comfortable.

 He laughed and said, “Sure, hop on!”

-Willow and Maxie - worn out by excitement
+Willow and Maxie were worn out by excitement

-I’m very happy to be back to Lawrie and Sparky.
+I’m very happy to be back with Lawrie and Sparky.
 Thank you so very much to all of our friends and family who looked after my guys while Max and I were traveling.
-It’s the caring people around us that makes our lives so rich.
+It’s the caring people around us that make our lives so rich.

 Hasta Luego